Your business is doing great locally, and now you are planning to take it one step further into new global markets.

 Considering text length variation is another key practice for software internationalization.
 Internationalization will help you adapt your software user interface for variation in text length after translation to avoid issues associated with text expansion, for instance.

 When you translate text into the language of your target audience during the localization stage, text expansion is usually one of the challenges you will encounter.
-And it can actually be time-consuming to handle if your software has not been prepared for it earlier.
+And it can actually be time consuming to handle if your software has not been prepared for it earlier.

 This is a real challenge as it can badly affect the readability and usability of your software, which can be confusing and frustrating for users who might find it difficult to navigate through it.